sradics/digital-garden/_notes/Team Genius.md

 The team is bounded (it is clear who is and who — location: [1796](kindle://book?action=open&asin=B00OG8AXKO&location=1796) ^ref-1672

 ---
+asking for or ignoring input from team members) or undercontrolling weaklings (so laissez-faire that team members end up with little clarity on how to operate).
+The very worst leaders manage to be both, unpredictably vacillating between the two extremes and in the process incapacitating team members from doing their — location: [1862](kindle://book?action=open&asin=B00OG8AXKO&location=1862) ^ref-8249

+---
+He notes that you cannot guarantee team success but you can increase the probability of it by managing at the margins and setting up the right — location: [1866](kindle://book?action=open&asin=B00OG8AXKO&location=1866) ^ref-5000

+---
+•      The team has a compelling direction: the team task is clear, challenging, and consequential. — location: [1869](kindle://book?action=open&asin=B00OG8AXKO&location=1869) ^ref-42227

+---
+•      The team is bounded (it is clear who is and who — location: [1870](kindle://book?action=open&asin=B00OG8AXKO&location=1870) ^ref-48098

+---
 is not on the team) and stable (the team’s membership is not constantly fluctuating), and its members are interdependent (that is, they interact with one another to accomplish the team’s work). — location: [1796](kindle://book?action=open&asin=B00OG8AXKO&location=1796) ^ref-5324

 ---